junior-adi/GenericMatrix/README.md

 To bridge this gap and foster simplicity, I created this **Generic Matrix** class.
 My goal is to provide a clear, well-documented, and easy-to-understand foundation for manipulating matrices in Java.
 This class can be used in various personal projects and offers a stepping stone for further refinement and exploration.

-The project is ongoing, and I welcome contributions from anyone seeking to improve and expand its functionality.
+The project is ongoing, and I welcome contributions from anyone seeking to improve and expand its functionalities.
 Together, we can build a valuable resource for learning and utilizing matrix operations in Java, C, and C++.
 Implementations in other languages are also welcome.

 **Our goal is to make this resource accessible to everyone, regardless of their location or preferred programming language.**